Gretchenchen/EJStoDoList/README.md

 # EJStoDoList
-a dynamic todolist by using EJS
+a dynamic todolist using EJS